mosi-arch/research/Mathematics/04-lambda-recursion-function-programming.md

 ## Lambda & Recursion in Functional Programming

+### Functional Programming
+Functional Programming is a type of programming paradigm that focuses on the use of functions to solve problems.
+It is based on the idea that functions are the primary building blocks of programs, and that programs should be composed of functions that are easy to understand and maintain.
+Functional programming is often used to create programs that are more efficient and easier to debug.

+#### Mathematical Proof:
+Let `f(x)` be a function that takes one argument `x` and returns a single value.

+We can define a functional program as follows:

+`P = {f1(x), f2(x), ..., fn(x)}`

+This program is composed of a set of functions `{f1(x), f2(x), ..., fn(x)}` that take one argument x and return a single value.

+Therefore, we can conclude that functional programming is a type of programming paradigm that focuses on the use of functions to solve problems.

 ### Lambda
 Lambda is a type of function in functional programming that takes one or more arguments and returns a single value.
 It is often used to create anonymous functions, which are functions that are not bound to a name.